Multimodal chat evaluation project

 Information

-Exporting Live multimodal chat evaluation project
+Exporting multimodal chat evaluation project

-Exporting from a Live multimodal chat project works the same as exporting from other projects.
+Exporting from a multimodal chat project works the same as exporting from other projects.
 In this example, your export will be empty unless you create labels inside the Labelbox platform.
-Please review our Live multimodal chat evaluation export guide for a sample export.
+Please review our multimodal chat evaluation export guide for a sample export.

 # The return type of this method is an `ExportTask`, which is a wrapper of a`Task`